- This event has passed.

-In this six hour workshop participants will develop their ideal collector avatar, learn where to find art collectors and generate a list of possible events that you can attend in the next three months to meet more art collectors.
+Participants will develop their ideal collector avatar, learn where to find art collectors and generate a list of venues and strategies to meet more art collectors in your local community online and offline.
 You will learn how to find the names of local art patrons that are hiding in plain sight, where you never thought to look before.

 Participants will learn what to say and do when meeting art collectors at events, in your studio or just about anywhere.
 Participants will develop confidence in verbally introducing themselves and their artworks and confidence in networking skills to make a connection with art collectors.
 Participants will learn appropriate and effective methods to follow up and continue to cultivate a relationship.